Neag School of Education: Department of Educational Psychology

-Teacher Education
+Office of Teacher Education

-The Teacher Education center offers two programs.
-First, the Teacher Certification Program for College Graduates (TCPCG) is an 11-month, full-time, accelerated program that allows students to earn a Connecticut Teacher Certification and an MA in Curriculum and Instruction or MA in Educational Psychology.
+The Office of Teacher Education offers two programs.
+First, the Teacher Certification Program for College Graduates (TCPCG) is a 10-month, full-time, accelerated program that allows students to earn a Connecticut Teacher Certification and an MA in Curriculum and Instruction or an MA in Educational Psychology.
 Students are required to complete coursework in addition to passing all relevant PRAXIS II examinations, as required by the state.
-Most recently, the program expanded to offer a track in Mandarin Chinese, in addition to its programs in French, Spanish, German, Italian, and Latin.

-Second, the Integrated Bachelor’s/Master’s (IB/M) Program in Teacher Education is a five-year, advanced program for undergraduates.
-Graduates of the program receive a Bachelor of Science in Education, a Master of Arts in Curriculum, and a Master of Arts in Educational Psychology (Special Education).
-The accelerated track of the program allows for students to gain exposure to a number of areas within five years.
+Second, the Integrated Bachelor’s/Master’s (IB/M) Program in Teacher Education is a five-year, advanced program for undergraduates at UConn Storrs.
+Graduates of the program receive a Bachelor of Science in education, and a Master of Arts in Curriculum and Instruction or a Master of Arts in Educational Psychology (Special Education).
+The accelerated track of the program allows students to gain exposure to a number of areas within five years.
 The IB/M program began in 1987 from conversations between the Holmes Group, John Goodlad, and the National Network for Educational Renewal.
-The IB/M program offers courses of study in the following areas: Elementary Education (Grades 1–6), Secondary Education (Grades 7–12), Comprehensive Special Education (K–12), and Music Education (PK–12).
+The IB/M program offers courses of study in the following areas: Elementary Education (Grades PK–6), Secondary Education (Grades 4–12), Comprehensive Special Education (PK–12), and Music Education (PK–12).
 The program is built upon 6 key tenets which emphasize the common core of pedagogical knowledge required for all education majors, as well as clinical experience in a variety of environments.
-In the first two years of the program, students complete a well-rounded liberal arts coursework.
-In the Junior Year (known as the Common Core), students begin to take courses designed to help them learn about students as learners.
+In the first two years of the program, students complete a well-rounded liberal arts plan of study.
+In their junior year, students begin to take courses designed to help them learn about students as learners.
 In the senior year of the program, students gain more specific pedagogical knowledge.
-And, in the master's year, students gain clinic experience through an internship.
-In 2007, 90.7% of the IB/M program was female.
+And, in the master's year, students gain clinical experience through an internship.

 Accreditation & Rankings

-The Neag School of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE).
-The accreditation covers teacher-preparation programs and advanced-education-preparation programs at the University of Connecticut and its regional campuses.
+The Neag School of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+This CAEP accreditation covers initial teacher preparation programs (Agriculture Education [TCPCG], Elementary Education [IB/M], and English, History/Social Studies, Mathematics, Science, Special Education, and World Languages [IB/M and TCPCG]) and advanced educator preparation programs (Administrator Preparation, Executive Leadership, Reading and Language Arts, and School Psychology) at the University of Connecticut’s main campus in Storrs, Conn., and regional campuses.
+The Neag School of Education programs have received continuing approval from the Connecticut State Board of Education until March 31, 2030.

+Specific programs at the Neag School also carry programmatic accreditation: